Philippines revokes Sanofi's product license for dengue vaccine

 Michelle Lapuz, officer-in-charge of FDA’s legal department, said Sanofi can reapply for a product license but the company’s application would be “treated as high risk” given its history of non-compliance.

-Reporting by Karen Lema; editing by Darren Schuettler
+Reporting by Karen Lema, Additional Reporting by Matthias Blamont in Paris; Editing by Darren Schuettler